sameem97/Web-App-DevOps-Project/README.md

 - **Database:** The application employs an Azure SQL Database as its database system to store order-related data.

+- **Containerisation:** Docker is used as the containerisation platform.

 ## Contributors

 - [Maya Iuga]([https://github.com/yourusername](https://github.com/maya-a-iuga))